If you still believe that ISPs aren't interested in tracking your Internet connection, we, unfortunately, will have to disappoint you.

 Why Should You Be Concerned?

-The answer is pretty simple – your privacy is in danger, and your personal life may be exposed to complete strangers.
+The answer is pretty simple – your online privacy is in danger, and your personal life may be exposed to complete strangers.

 What is more, your sensitive details can be sold to third parties, which means you're going to be bombarded with "personalized" ads or even receive unwanted emails.